-Scrooge's former self, now a young man in his twenties, comes forward.
-He is played by the same actor who plays Scrooge's nephew.
-The y must not be too identical, but bear a strong family resemblance.
+Scrooge's former self, now a young man in late teens or early twenties, comes forward.
 He is accompanied by his fellow apprentice, Dick

 Yo-ho, Ebenezer!
 Yo-ho, Dick!
 No more work today, my boys!
 Hilliho!
 Chirrup!
 It's Christmas Eve, Dick!
 Christmas, Ebenezer!
 Now come along, clear everything away before a man can say Jack Robinson and make some room here, before Mrs Fezziwig and me daughters arrive with the punch bowl.
 Ebenezer and Dick leap into action.
 Other Apprentice Boys and Men swarm about.